-SPx Radar Simulator is capable of generating highly realistic radar returns, from multiple radar sources, based on a set of terrain elevation data and user target definitions.
-The application uses altitude, beamwidth and pulse length considerations in its calculations, to create a convincing radar video image.
-Simulated sea clutter, as well as target RCS and radar sensitivity settings all contribute to the realistic dynamic appearance of the radar video.
+SPx Radar Simulator can generate highly realistic radar returns, from multiple radar sources, based on a set of terrain elevation data and user target definitions.
+Altitude, beamwidth and pulse length considerations are used to create a realistic radar video image.
+There are also settings for simulated sea clutter, target RCS and radar sensitivity.

-SPx Radar Simulator utilises terrain elevation data from NASA's "Shuttle Radar Topography Mission" (SRTM).
-This data set covers most of the world's landmass, with an accuracy of 3 arc-seconds in latitude and longitude.
-Alternatively, if you have a set of DTED data that may be used by the Simulator instead.
-The terrain data is used to calculate radar returns from land for a given platform position.
-The calculation of radar returns can optionally take into account the line-of-sight along each azimuth, so that land or targets that are obscured by terrain at shorter ranges are not displayed.
+Terrain elevation data comes from NASA's "Shuttle Radar Topography Mission" (SRTM), covering most of the world's landmass, with an accuracy of 3 arc-seconds in latitude and longitude.
+You can also use your own set of DTED data instead.
+This is used to calculate radar returns from land for a given platform position and can optionally include the line-of-sight along each azimuth, so that land or targets that are obscured by terrain at shorter ranges are not displayed.

-Additionally, real radar data (either from a live source or recording) may be passed into the Simulator as an auxiliary input and supplemented with entirely aritificial data that the software is generating.
-This makes extremely realistic simulations possible.
+Real radar data (either from a live source or recording) can be used as an auxiliary input and supplemented with artificial data that the software is generating, allowing extremely realistic simulations.
 For example, the injection of rogue target into real radar video to test the reactions of an operator or the behaviour of a tracker.

-SPx Radar Simulator allows the user to define complex trajectories that targets or the radar platform itself may then be set to follow.
-These motions may be created and edited graphically, using the mouse in the display window.
-Alternatively, motions may be created by specifying their heading, speed and acceleration (linear or angular) directly within a configuration file.
+Complex trajectories can be defined that both targets or the radar platform can follow.
+These can be created in the display window or by specifying their heading, speed and acceleration (linear or angular) directly within a configuration file.

-Once defined, a motion may have several targets associated with it, separated in time or by a fixed offset and with optional positional noise added.
-This can be useful for building up simulations where many targets follow a prescribed route (e.g. airport runways, vessel traffic channels, roads or railways).
+Several targets can follow the same motion path, separated in time or by a fixed offset and with optional positional noise.
+This allows simulations where many targets follow a prescribed route (e.g. airport runways, vessel traffic channels, roads or railways).

-The Simulator will also accept platform navigation data, target track data, AIS data or ADS-B data as external inputs, using them as the basis for creating artificial radar video returns.
-This facitlity makes it possible to drive the Simulator from real data (possibly replayed) or from an external scenario generator.
+Platform navigation data, target track data, AIS data or ADS-B data as external inputs can also be used for creating artificial radar video returns allowing simulations from from real data (possibly replayed) or an external scenario generator.

 Shaped Targets and Buildings

-As an alternative to defining targets by their length and breadth, they may be defined as complex polygons instead, allowing the user to create simulations of very high resolution radars (for example airport surface movement radars) which more accurately reflect the returns that may be expected from a real radar.
-As with rectangular targets, shaped targets may be static or may be configured to follow a motion.
-In the case where a shaped target follows a motion, it is rotated as required to present the correct aspect to the radar.
+Targets can be defined as complex polygons instead of just length and breadth, allowing simulations of very high-resolution radars (for example airport surface movement radars) which more accurately reflect the returns that may be expected from a real radar.
+Shaped targets following a motion path are rotated as required to present the correct aspect to the radar.

-Similarly, buildings may also be defined by the user as complex polygons.
-Alternatively, ESRI Shapefiles (.shp) containing polygon definitions may be imported directly into the application and used to define buildings.
+Buildings may also be defined with complex polygons or ESRI Shapefiles (.shp).
 As with targets and terrain, buildings contribute to the calculated radar video returns.

-The Simulator is capable of providing many different output data streams in different formats, including NMEA-0183 and ASTERIX.
-For simulations where the platform is following a motion, SPx Radar Simulator generates standard NMEA-0183 navigation data messages onto the network.
-Which specific NMEA sentences are generated is configurable.
+SPx Radar Simulator is capable of providing many different output data streams in different formats, including NMEA-0183 and ASTERIX.
+For simulations where the platform is following a motion, NMEA-0183 navigation data messages are output.

-As well as artificial radar video data, target track messages may be generated and output for all user-defined targets.
+Target track messages can also be generated for all user-defined targets.
 Target reports may be created and output in the form of primary radar tracks (ASTERIX CAT-48 or CAT-10), AIS messages (NMEA-0183), ADS-B messages (ASTERIX CAT-21) or multilateration reports (ASTERIX CAT-20).

 All aspects of the simulation, including targets and motions, may be saved to and loaded from configuration files.

-Target and motion data are stored in a separate file (or multiple separate files) to the main simulation configuration parameters.
-This provides a level of flexibility and makes it straightforward to share common scenarios across different simulations.
-For example, to simulate the same set of targets under different radar noise conditions or with the radar positioned in different locations.
+Target and motion data are stored in a separate ASCII text-based file (or multiple separate files) to the main configuration parameters, providing external editing and easy sharing of common scenarios across different simulations, such as simulating the same set of targets under different radar noise conditions or with the radar positioned in different locations.